ascholerChemeketa/cs160Reader/_sources/CSPDecisionsStrings/Exercises.rst

     string ``"to go"`` anywhere in it, the total cost should be just the meal price.
 Otherwise, it should be the price + 8% (1.08 times the meal price).

+    Remember that you can use ``in`` to check if one string appears inside another.

+    Note that when you run it, you can enter whatever values you want.
+The tests for your program will automatically try a collection of different inputs and don't depend on what you type in.

     ~~~~
     def getTotalCost(price, location):
         # your code here - make sure to return an answer!